craftercms/docs/source/reference/modules/engine/index.rst

 .. note:: When running in Preview Mode (inside Studio for preview purposes), Crafter Engine's cache is disabled to help authors see their changes immediately.

+Engine has multiple caches:

+- **user** cache for objects cached by Groovy code.
+  This cache is cleared manually by calling the :base_url:`cacheClear <_static/api/engine.html#tag/cache/operation/cacheClear>` API.
+  Active cache is only used on the user cache.
+- **system** cache for objects cached by Engine itself.
+  This cache is cleared when publishing occurs.

 ~~~~~~~~~
 Max Items
 ~~~~~~~~~